Jack Thomas (footballer, born 1996)

-Jack Thomas (born 3 June 1996) is an English footballer who plays for Southern League Premier Division Central side Stamford, as a midfielder.
+Jack Thomas (born 3 June 1996) is an English footballer who plays for Basford, as a midfielder.

 Playing career

 Mansfield Town

 In September 2017 he joined Boston United on an initial month's loan.

 On 13 February 2018, Thomas joined Tamworth on an initial one-month loan deal.

 He was released by Mansfield at the end of the 2017–18 season.

 Basford United

 In August 2018, it was announced that he had signed a one-year contract for Northern Premier League Premier Division side Basford United.

 Ilkeston Town

 On 4 September 2020, Thomas signed for Northern Premier League Division One South East side Ilkeston Town, with manager Martin Carruthers describing the signing as a real coup for the club.

 Tamworth return

 Thomas playing for Tamworth in August 2021.

 Thomas re-signed for Southern League Premier Division Central side Tamworth on 31 May 2021.
 Thomas made his second debut for Tamworth on the 14 August 2021, the opening day of the Southern League Premier Division Central season away at Royston Town, with his new club succumbing to a disappointing 3–0 defeat.

 Thomas became a mainstay in the Tamworth line up, and scored his first goal on 9 November 2021 in an away Southern League Premier Division Central fixture against Bromsgrove Sporting, Thomas scored on the 16th minute to give Tamworth the lead with a long range effort that beat Bromsgrove Sporting goalkeeper Ákos Onódi.
 The game however finished 1-1.

 On the 26 February 2022, Jack scored his second goal for Tamworth in a 6-0 demolition of Barwell in a home Southern League Premier Division Central fixture.
 Thomas scored the third goal of the match.

 In total Thomas made 37 appearances for Tamworth, and scored two goals.